appsody/website/content/docs/stacks/build-and-test.md

 ---
-title: Running Stacks Locally
+title: Building and Testing Stacks
 path: /docs/stacks/run-locally
 ---

-## Building a stack locally using build scripts
+# Building and Testing Stacks

 Once you have updated/created a stack, using a build.sh script wrapper you can build the specific stack images that you want to create/modify.
 It identifies which stacks need to be built, builds stack images and templates, generates all repo indexes and then tests the stacks and indexes locally.

+## Building a stack locally using build scripts

-1. Specify the stacks which need to build by setting Environment variable (STACKS_LIST)
+1. Specify the stacks which need to build by setting STACKS_LIST environment variable.
 ```
-  export STACKS_LIST="incubator/nodejs-loopback"
+export STACKS_LIST="incubator/nodejs-express"
 ```

-By default, all the stacks images will build.
+By default, all the stacks will be built.

 2. Run build.sh file